ThirdRealityStudios/Selection-Sort-in-C-language/README.md

-# Selection Sort in C language with for-loop only
+# Selection Sort in C language
 Simple imlementation of Selection Sort in C, using memory allocation and randomly generated values.
 No comments in code.